faruk-guler/LusuaL/Filesystem/Standard-Partitions-Full.md

-# 💾⚙️ Standard Partitions -farukguler.com
+# 💾⚙️ Standard Partitions Management -farukguler.com

 Standard disk configuration in Linux usually includes standard partitions.
 This configuration divides the hard disk into physically separated partitions and formats each as a separate file system.
 If Linux systems do not have LVM (Logical Volume Manager), standard partitions are used by default.